wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 [![Table 6: A Set of Sufficient Conditions for Collisions of MD4](/assets/img/wang-table-6.png){: .img-center }](/assets/img/wang-table-6.png)

 This may look like a lot, but if you stare at it for long enough you'll start to notice patterns.
-Nearly all of the conditions fall into three broad categories: requiring that certain bits within intermediate states are either 0, 1, or equal to the bit at the same index in a prior state (almost always the _immediately_ prior state).
-The only exceptions to this categorization are two conditions on
+Nearly all of the constraints fall into three broad categories: requiring that certain bits within intermediate states are either 0, 1, or equal to the bit at the same index in a prior state (almost always the _immediately_ prior state).
+We can thus fit the bulk of these constraints into a three-part
+taxonomy: we have _zero constraints_, _one constraints_, and _equality
+constraints_.
+The only exceptions to this taxonomy are two constraints on
-$$c_6$$, namely $$c_{6,30} = d_{6,30}+1$$ and $$c_{6,32} = d_{6,32}+1$$.
+$$c_6$$, namely $$c_{6,30} = d_{6,30}+1$$ and $$c_{6,32} =
+d_{6,32}+1$$.

-The bulk of these conditions apply to first-round intermediate states.
-According to Wang et al., satisfying the first-round conditions (i.e. everything up through $$b_4$$) is enough to produce a collision with probability $$2^{-25}$$.
+The bulk of these constraints apply to first-round intermediate states.
+According to Wang et al., satisfying the first-round constraints (i.e. everything up through $$b_4$$) is enough to produce a collision with probability $$2^{-25}$$.
-If _all_ the conditions are satisfied, then "the probability can be among
+If _all_ the constraints are satisfied, then "the probability can be among
 $$2^{-6} \sim 2^{-2}$$."
 This sounds pretty good, but don't get too excited just yet.

-If you'll permit me a paragraph of editorialization: The fact that Wang et al. give such an imprecise for this probability may imply that they were unable to measure it directly.
-If true, this in turn would imply that even they could not find a methodology for enforcing _all_ of their conditions.
+If you'll permit me a paragraph of editorialization: The fact that Wang et al. give such a broad range for the attack's success rate ("somewhere between 25% and 1.5%!") may imply that they were unable to measure it directly.
+If true, this would imply that even they did not have a full methodology for enforcing _all_ of their conditions.
 They likely got close, but how close is anyone's guess.

 With that in mind, let's see how close _we_ can get.